mars0i/pasta/README.md

 ### Installation:

-Clone this git repo.
+First clone this git repo.
 (If you're not sure how to do this, you should be able to find beginner info about git and github on the web or in books written about them.)

-You need Leiningen (http://leiningen.org).
+You need install Leiningen (http://leiningen.org).
 Then change to the root directory of the repo, and run 'lein deps'.
 This will install the right version of Clojure, if necessary, along with a number of Clojure libraries and such that pasta needs.

 You'll also need to download the MASON jar file mason.19.jar (or a later